The Natural Economic Order: Context

-The two works were joined together and published as the NWO in Berlin and Switzerland in 1916 during World War I.
+The two works were joined and published as the NWO in Berlin and Switzerland in 1916 during World War I.

 Around three-quarters of the book are dedicated to monetary theory.

+Gesell wanted to persuade the working class and social reformers against Marxist and neo-Marxist ideas.

 Gesell developed his theories in an era when most major world currencies were linked to gold via a gold standard.

+The intrinsic theory of value was the conventional academic wisdom of the time.

 By contrast, most major currencies used fiat instead of hard currency by the late 1900s and the 2000s.

-Although it is universally accepted in modern times that money can be made out of paper, it was far from obvious to most people during Gesell's lifetime that money does not have to a commodity with a material existence.
+Although it is universally accepted in modern times that money can be made out of paper, it was far from obvious to most people during Gesell's lifetime that money does not have to be a commodity with a material existence.

 For this reason, Gesell dedicated a few chapters of the book to explaining why money can be made of paper, an idea which was further promoted by John Maynard Keynes.

 The failure to understand the nature of money versus gold was arguably a critical flaw of the classical and Marxist economic perspectives.

 It offers an explanation for why they failed to consider the idea that interest is caused by the existence of money.

 Synopsis

 The book begins by comparing Proudhon and Marx.

 Gesell says that Proudhon's analysis of capital was correct, whereas Marx's was fallacious.

+Since Medieval times, most people who opposed usury simply demanded outlawing it.

+Instead, Gesell believed that the structural monetary changes caused by Freigeld would eliminate interest, thus making it unnecessary to outlaw it.